-You can create multiple pages with the SMS Conversations block on them.
-Then on each page you can specify who has access and which number(s) can be used.
-Each ministry could have their own SMS Conversations page, for example.
-To learn more about creating pages and adding blocks check out the Designing and Building Websites using Rock guide.
+Use blocks to create multiple pages for SMS Conversations.
+On each page you can then specify who can access these pages and which number/numbers are used for that SMS page.
+To learn more about creating pages and blocks check out the Designing and Building Websites using Rock guide.